Addressing Trauma from Gun Violence

 Categories of Adverse Childhood Experiences (ACEs)

 While the ACEs framework does not explicitly include childhood exposure to gun violence, the principle of worsening impact of exposure when there are multiple forms of violence, as was shown in the ACEs study, holds for children impacted by gun violence.
-Today, firearms are the leading cause of death among children and teens in the United States.8Centers for Disease Control and Prevention, National Center for Health Statistics, WONDER Online Database, Underlying Cause of Death.
-A yearly average was developed using five years of the most recent available data: 2016 to 2020.
-Children and teens are defined as ages 1 to 19.
+Today, firearms are the leading cause of death among children and teens in the United States.8Centers for Disease Control and Prevention, National Center for Health Statistics.
+WONDER Online Database, Underlying Cause of Death, Injury Mechanism & All Other Leading Causes.
+Data from 2021.
+Children and teenagers aged 1 to 19.
 Researchers have advocated adding childhood exposure to gun violence when screening and supporting young people using the ACEs framework.9Sonali Rajan et al., “Youth Exposure to Violence Involving a Gun: Evidence for Adverse Childhood Experience Classification,” Journal of Behavioral Medicine 42, no. 4 (August 2019): 646–57, https://doi.org/10.1007/s10865-019-00053-0.
 The Prevention Institute has broadened the conversation about trauma to the community level and has built on the ACEs study.
 Their work has found that exposure to multiple forms of violence makes trauma that much more likely and that much more severe.10Pinderhughes, Davis, and Williams, “Adverse Community Experiences and Resilience.”
 Howard Pinderhughes and his colleagues have outlined three dimensions of violence that can play a role in the production of community trauma: interpersonal violence, structural violence, and historical and intergenerational violence.
 Some of these forms of violence are linked directly to firearms, others are not.

 Three forms of violence that combine and compound to produce community trauma